-The weighted average of the overnight call rate has been below the 0.1 percent level, and interest rates on term instruments have been more or less unchanged.
-Compared with last month, the value of the yen against the U.S. dollar has fallen.
-Meanwhile, long-term interest rates and stock prices have remained at more or less the same levels as last month.
+The weighted average of the overnight call rate has been below the 0.1 percent level, and interest rates on term instruments have declined slightly.
+Compared with last month, the value of the yen against the U.S. dollar has risen, while long-term interest rates have declined.
+Meanwhile, stock prices have remained at more or less the same level as last month.